-There are different types of jobs that can assist people with disability in day-to-day life, with accessing supports, getting around and being part of the community or with medical needs.
+There are different types of jobs that can assist people with disability in day-to-day life, with accessing supports, getting around and being part of the community, or with medical needs.

 Why a career in disability support?

-The many different roles range from entry level positions to specialist supports will require different levels of education and training.
+The many different roles ranging from entry level positions to specialist supports will require different levels of education and training.
 Depending on your goals and aspirations you may end up working as a disability support worker, develop more clinical skills to work as an enrolled or registered nurse or prefer to focus on getting people with disability the support they need in a support coordination role.